Skip to content

 Type: string

 It's recommended to keep your slang flags in a flag file, that way it can be shared by both CI and the language server.
-Another nice setup is having slang.f contain your CI flags, then have slang-server.f include that file (via -f path/to/slang.f), along with more warnings in slang-server.f.
-That way more pedantic checks will show as yellow underlines in your editor.
+Another nice setup is having slang.f contain your CI flags, then have slang-server.f include that file (via -f path/to/slang.f), along with more warnings so that more pedantic checks will show as yellow underlines in your editor.

 Example: "-f path/to/slang_flags.f"